 -

-“Architect’s desk” table in mahogany, France, 19th century.
-The table stands on four Solomonic legs with a central knot.
-It has two drawers in the base, boards on the sides and a slanted top.
-Inside, a large empty space is located under nine compartments.
-This particular type of desk is characterized by its slanted top board to facilitate the drawing of plans, hence the name by which they are known.
-The space inside is shaped like this to store various rulers and utensils of different sizes typical of the profession.
-Requires restoration.
+"Architect's desk" table in mahogany wood, France, 19th century.
+The table, supported by four Solomon's legs with a central joint, features two drawers in the lower section, side shelves, and a sloping top.
+Inside, a large open space lies beneath nine compartments.
+This particular type of desk is characterized by its sloping top, designed to facilitate drafting, hence its name.
+The interior space is shaped this way to store various rulers and tools of different sizes typical of the profession.
+It requires restoration.

 · Size: 100x60x105 cms.